XPRESSyourself/XPRESSpipe/docs/content/reference-building.rst

      - Specify length of genomic sequences for constructing splice-aware reference.
 Ideal length is :data:`read length - 1`, so for 2x100bp paired-end reads, you would use 100 - 1 = 99.
 However, the default value of :data:`100` should work in most cases
    * - :data:`--genome_size \<int\>`
      - If mapping to an organism with a small genome, provide the length in nucleotides.
 If you are not sure your organism has a small genome, provide the number of bases and XPRESSpipe will decide if this parameter needs to be changed during runtime
+   * - :data:`--ucsc_format`
+     -  Input GTF is UCSC/refseq formatted.
+This flag only pertains to GTF modification, such as end truncation, not to STAR curation processes.
+Errors related to STAR GTF formatting need to be separately addressed.
    * - :data:`-m <processors>, --max_processors <processors>`
      - Number of max processors to use for tasks (default: No limit)